 Moody Law Can Help You Cope with the Effects of a Spinal Cord Injury

 Spinal cord injuries can occur for many reasons.
 All too often, they result because of someone else’s negligence or recklessness.
 For example, auto accidents, slip and falls, and medical malpractice can all lead to serious spinal damage.
 The effects of a spinal cord injury can be devastating.
-However, our Lakeland, FL, attorneys can provide you with peace of mind as they guide you through a personal injury lawsuit.
+However, our attorneys serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, can provide you with peace of mind as they guide you through a personal injury lawsuit.
 Moody Law can investigate your injury and handle every aspect of your case while you recover and spend time with your family.

 The severity of spinal cord injuries can vary, depending on where the damage occurs.
 Your spine protects a long bundle of nerves.
 These nerves send signals across your body.
 Often, spinal cord injuries will cause the nerves to no longer send the proper signals for muscle and body control.
 If your spinal cord injury was only partial, you may have limited movement or sensation in the affected areas.

 If damage occurs lower on your spinal cord, you may suffer from paraplegia.
 This type of paralysis affects your legs and, in some cases, part of your torso.
 However, you will still typically be able to move your arms and hands.
 If you only have partial paralysis, you may be able to walk short distances, usually with the aid of braces or crutches.
 On the other hand, if paralysis affects your abdominal muscles, you may not be able to sit up without assistance.
 Victims suffering from paraplegia will often require a great deal of physical and occupational therapy to regain limited movement and physical abilities.